Writing Poetry (Blended) 2021-2022

 What this course will do for you

-This course will boost your skills as a poet in a friendly environment.
-It is suited to both new and more experienced writers.
+This course will boost your writing in a friendly, structured environment.
+It is suitable for both new and more experienced writers.
 In practical work guided by your tutor, you will explore the effects of techniques in published poetry and learn how to strengthen your own poetry through an understanding of craft.
-You will develop your creative and critical skills; organise and manage your work and develop a strong individual style.
+You will learn creative and critical skills and develop a stronger individual style.